fbpx

 Eligibility and Requirements

-• To be eligible, you must meet specific conditions, such as the prosecutor’s agreement, and may be required to plead guilty and admit guilt.
+To be eligible, you must meet specific conditions, such as the prosecutor’s agreement, and may be required to plead guilty and admit guilt.
+In some jurisdictions, a non-prosecution agreement may also be an option for corporations accused of criminal conduct.
 These conditions vary greatly from jurisdiction to jurisdiction, but typically cater to non-violent crimes and first-offenders.

 Benefits of Deferred Prosecution